UMAprotocol/UMIPs/add BNT and vBNT as price identifiers.md

 Adding this new identifier by itself poses little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to the reference asset’s volatility and liquidity characteristics to avoid the loss of funds for synthetic token holders.

 Added to this, there will be no need to run liquidation bots since this price feed will be used for the the call options.
-If another team would like to use this price identifier, the option of USDBNT is available however, work will need to be done to get this UMIP useable for a USDvBNT ot BNTvBNT price feed.

 This UMIP should be updated when the ability to create a price feed from Bancor pools is available.
 Currently, the USDBNT price feed does not point to the most liquid markets, which as it stands, are the Bancor pools.
 Once these feeds are available, the UMIP can be updated.